 Towards the end of rising, preheat oven to 450 degrees and prepare baking sheets with parchment paper and cooking spray.
 After the dough has risen, punch down the dough and then knead with hands for one minute.
 Turn out onto a lightly floured surface and divide dough into 12 even portions.
 For pretzel bites, roll each portion into a snake then cut the snake into bite size pieces, about 1-1/2 inches in width.

-In a large saucepan, bring the water to a boil.
+In a large saucepan, bring the 4 cups of water to a boil.
 Place 8-10 pieces into the boiling water, tossing gently for about 45 seconds.
 Remove with a slotted spoon, and place bites on paper towels to drain slightly.

 Move bites to greased baking sheets, and bake for about 15 minutes or until done and golden brown.
 Brush each pretzel bite with melted butter then sprinkle with Kosher salt.
 Serve warm or at room temperature.